tuchk4/apop/README.md

 //  ]
 ```

-## Parse Deep Objects
+## Parse Deep Array and Objects
-For Parse Deep Objects use `op/recursive` for deep parse objects and `ap/recursive` for deep parse arrays.
+For apply action to Deep Objects use `op/recursive`.
 Example:
 ```js
 import op from 'op';